mewais/HeterogeneousKubernetesCluster/README.md

 - run `git clone https://github.com/mewais/KubernetesCluster.git && cd KubernetesCluster`
 - The files contain password fields that need to be modified, you can do so by running `grep -rlZPi 'PASSWORD' | xargs -0r perl -pi -e 's/PASSWORD/YOUR_NEW_PASSWORD/gi;'`, obviously change YOUR_NEW_PASSWORD to your password.
 - modify your `hosts` file as needed, you may also need to modify the IP addresses in the `master-0n_setup.sh` files.
+  - The IPs in the master scripts include the POD IPs, Service IPs, and the virtual master IP
 - Copy `hosts` and `master-01_setup.sh` to the first master.
 - SSH to the first master and run `./master-01_setup.sh`
   - The script will insert the hosts into the `/etc/hosts` file